highcharts/highcharts-documentation-generators/api-docs/README.md

 ## Usage

 #### Shortcut:
-When running the `highcharts` repo, run `gulp jsdoc --watch`.
+In the `highcharts` repo, run `npx gulp jsdoc-watch`.
 It will pull in this repo and start a local server with the docs.

 #### Detailed: